Writers at Queens: The QC Reading Series

 Series Director: Nicole Cooley

-Series Advisory Board: Nicole Cooley, Annmarie Drury, Briallen Hopper, William Orchard, Jason Tougaw, Ryan Black, Julia Del Palacio Langer, Jon Yanofsky
+Series Advisory Board: Nicole Cooley, Annmarie Drury, Briallen Hopper, William Orchard, Jason Tougaw, Ryan Black, Jon Yanofsky

 For more information, please contact [email protected].